 Where to stay for the Copenhagen Carnival Cost?

 Copenhagen has no shortage of places to stay it’s with everything from 1-5-star accommodation for all levels of comfort and budget.
 We recommend staying close to Fælledparken if you want to be close to the carnival.

 Please check booking.com for out some accommodation deals close to carnival here.

 Book your Hotel and Flight for the Copenhagen Carnival

 What to do and see in Copenhagen

-In fact Copenhagen is one of the worlds cleanest greenest and most sustainable urban centres!
-If you’re a foodie then this Danish capitals has no less than 15 Michelin starred restaurants.
+In fact, Copenhagen is one of the worlds cleanest greenest and most sustainable urban centres!
+If you’re a foodie then this Danish capital has no less than 15 Michelin starred restaurants.
 The city is filled with cultural riches from Viking treasures, Royal Palaces, an incredible art collection and so many historic sights.